1758 - Austrian invasion of Silesia

 On October 29

-- Braun crossed the pontoons bridge at Görlitz and marched to Leopoldshain (present-day Łagów) with the artillery train and baggage escorted by 4 bns.
+- Braun crossed the pontoons bridge at Görlitz and marched to Leopoldshain (present-day Łagów/PL) with the artillery train and baggage escorted by 4 bns.
 The bridge of pontoons was then disassembled and followed this column.

 During the night of October 29 to 30, the Prussian vanguard crossed the Neisse.
 At midnight, the battalions cantoned in the surrounding villages joined the main army which also crossed the Neisse.